awsdocs/aws-chatbot-admin-guide/doc_source/getting-started.md

    1. Choose **Next**\.

 1. Enter a name and description for the alarm\.
 The name must contain only ASCII characters\.

-1. Then choose **Next**\.
+Then, choose **Next**\.

 1. For **Preview and create**, confirm that the information and conditions are correct, then choose **Create alarm**\.